-We recommend that every child be given the same size of six-page chunky bare book or whatever final publishing format is being used.
-(Keep it simple!)

-For very ambitious writers, we worked with any interested parents to encourage in-depth projects of the children's passions throughout the year; e.g. one student who wrote quantities of information and did detailed illustrations about rockets (over eight weeks), page after page in his writing journal, was encouraged to make a 21-page nonfiction book of rockets with editing layout help from parents.
+- We recommend that every child be given the same size six-page board book or whatever final publishing format is being used.
+(Keep it simple!) - For very ambitious writers we worked with any interested parents to encourage in-depth projects of the children's passions throughout the year; i.e. one student who wrote quantities of information and did detailed illustrations about rockets (over eight weeks), page after page in his writing journal, was encouraged to make a 21-page nonfiction book of rockets with editing layout help from parents.
 Another child who chose to write a chapter book day after day during writing workshop time (for again almost six weeks) was asked if he'd like to make it into a book.
 His mother took his rough draft home and typed out the 21-page story in six different chapters.
-We simply taped the text into a blank bare book (9 $\frac{1}{2}$ " x11") for the student to illustrate.
-Give prolific writers a cognitive challenge.
+We simply taped the text into a blank bare book $(9\frac{1}{2}$ " x11") for the student to illustrate.